manticoresoftware/manticoresearch/manual/english/Server_settings/Searchd.md

 ### kill_dictionary

 <!-- example conf kill_dictionary -->
-Enables or disables the kill dictionary for RT disk chunks.
+Controls the kill dictionary for RT disk chunks.
 When enabled, Manticore rebuilds per-killed-doc word stats from docstore and subtracts them at query time, so `docs`/`hits` and ranking weights reflect killed rows.
-This is enabled by default.
+This is enabled by default in `idle` mode.

+Modes:
-If disabled, queries use raw chunk dictionary stats (no correction for killed rows).
+- `0`: disabled, queries use raw chunk dictionary stats.
+- `realtime`: enabled, and kills are applied immediately (per-kill re-tokenization).
+- `flush`: enabled, but per-kill updates are deferred until the next flush/merge rebuilds the stats.
+- `idle`: enabled, but per-kill updates are deferred until the write stream goes idle (see `kill_dictionary_idle_timeout`).

 <!-- intro -->
 ##### Example: